Skip to Main Content

-Bert McDonald (1898-1947) was the first African American lawyer in the Los Angeles City Attorney’s office.¹ After graduating from USC preparatory school in 1917, he served in World War I and then went on to attend USC Law School, where he received his LL.B. in 1923.³ At USC, McDonald co-founded a professional fraternity, Alpha Phi Alpha, with other USC students from the law school and other professional schools.³
+Bert McDonald (1898-1947) was the first Black lawyer in the Los Angeles City Attorney’s office.¹ After graduating from USC preparatory school in 1917, he served in World War I and then went on to attend USC Law School, where he received his LL.B. in 1923.³ At USC, McDonald co-founded a professional fraternity, Alpha Phi Alpha, with other USC students from the law school and other professional schools.³

 Sources: ¹L.A.
 Daily Mirror, ²Homestead Museum, ³USC Law Magazine (Spring, 1996, p.
 8), ⁴USC Law Magazine (Fall, 1997, p.
 17)